 Road: After arriving in Kasese or Fort Portal, you can travel to Semuliki National Park by road.
 It is approximately a 2 to 3-hour drive from Fort Portal and a 1 to 2-hour drive from Kasese.
 You can hire a private car, take a taxi, or use a tour operator to arrange transportation.

-Flight: The most convenient way to reach Semuliki National Park is to fly to Entebbe International Airport, the main international airport in Uganda; From there, you can take a domestic flight to either Kasese or Fort Portal, which are the closest airports to the park.
+Flight: The most convenient way to reach Semuliki National Park is to fly to Entebbe International Airport, the main international airport in Uganda; From there, you can take a domestic flight to either Kasese or Fort Portal, which are the closest airstrips to the park.

 The diverse geography and geology of Semuliki National Park contribute to its unique ecosystems and biodiversity; The interaction between these factors has resulted in the presence of rainforests, grasslands, wetlands, and geothermal features, all of which support a wide variety of plant and animal species.
 It’s important to note that ongoing geological processes can influence the park’s landscape and natural features over time.